lbwanghr/iBoot/README.md

 https://apps.apple.com/cn/app/iboot-startupdisk-shortcut/id6465744342?l=en&mt=12

-### Advanced Usage
+## Advanced Usage
+In **geekmode**, you can reach the destination with one click on the icon, but you will lose access to the pull-down menu.

-In AppStore version, there is no Geekmode button due to the Apple Review Guideline.
+In AppStore version, there is no Geekmode entry due to the Apple Review Guideline.

 However you can open **Terminal** and type the following command to enable the geekmode.